bbmokhtari/django-translations/docs/guide/context.rst

 Context
 *******

-This module provides an in depth knowledge of the Translations contexts.
+This module provides an in depth knowledge of the Translations context.

 What is context
 ===============